anoma/nspec/docs/arch/node/engines/encryption_behaviour.juvix.md

 Otherwise, the state remains unchanged.

 Messages to be sent
-: If `useReadsFor` is false, a `ResponseEncrypt` message is sent back to the requester.
+: If `useReadsFor` is false, a `ReplyEncrypt` message is sent back to the requester.
 If `useReadsFor` is true and it's the first request for this identity, a `QueryReadsForEvidenceRequest` is sent to the ReadsFor Engine.